pstackebrandt/clarus-mens/README.md

 ## About

-ClarusMens is a .NET-based API project  that generates structured answers (MVP), learning questions with answers, and quizzes based on user input.
+ClarusMens is primarily a training project that demonstrates how to build and deploy a production-ready .NET API.
+While it includes a simple question-answering endpoint, its main value lies in showcasing:

+- Modern .NET API architecture and best practices
+- Complete CI/CD and deployment setup
+- Comprehensive testing infrastructure
+- Production-ready Docker configuration
+- Structured documentation approach

+The question-answering functionality serves as a simple example endpoint, allowing focus on the infrastructure and deployment aspects of API development.

 ## Using as a Template

-This project is designed to serve as a template for future .NET API projects.
+This project is designed as a learning resource and template for future .NET API projects.
 It includes:

 - Production-ready architecture following modern .NET API best practices
 - Comprehensive test infrastructure with unit, integration, and functional tests